marsupialmarcos/data-structures/README.md

 Example: The provided classes *Stack* and *Queue* already follow this pattern

-## 2. Functional instantiation with shared methods:
+### 2. Functional instantiation with shared methods:
-same as Step 1, but with shared methods
+same as functional instantiation, but with shared methods

 *Do:*
 * Work within the src/functional-shared/ folder